NADEE-MJ/FinanceTracker/README.md

 (not final)
 ```
 / --> methods=['GET'] --> possibly a documentation page in HTML on how to use the API
-│──user --> redirect to documentation page
+│── user --> redirect to documentation page
-│  │──/login --> methods=['POST'] --> login user grant access and refresh tokens
+│   │── /login --> methods=['POST'] --> login user grant access and refresh tokens
-│  │──/logout --> methods=['DELETE'] --> logout user revoke access and refresh tokens
+│   │── /logout --> methods=['DELETE'] --> logout user revoke access and refresh tokens
-│  │──/refresh --> methods=['POST'] --> refresh access token via a refresh token
+│   │── /refresh --> methods=['POST'] --> refresh access token via a refresh token
-│──stocks --> methods=['GET'] --> returns all stocks owned by a user
+│── stocks --> methods=['GET'] --> returns all stocks owned by a user
-│──stock --> methods=['GET', 'POST', 'PATCH', 'DELETE'] --> get one stock, add a stock, update a stock, or delete a stock
+│── stock --> methods=['GET', 'POST', 'PATCH', 'DELETE'] --> get one stock, add a stock, update a stock, or delete a stock
-│──cryptos --> methods=['GET'] --> returns all cryptos owned by a user
+│── cryptos --> methods=['GET'] --> returns all cryptos owned by a user
-│──crypto --> methods=['GET', 'POST', 'PATCH', 'DELETE'] --> get one crypto, add a crypto, update a crypto, or delete a crypto
+│── crypto --> methods=['GET', 'POST', 'PATCH', 'DELETE'] --> get one crypto, add a crypto, update a crypto, or delete a crypto
 ```

 ### FinanceTrackingAPI features to implement